Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 • Contact FlashForge support for complex calibration

-Diagram showing Flashforge Creator 4's left and right extruder assembly, with labeled parts like cooling fan, filament feed motor, and nozzle assembly.
+Exploded view of Flashforge Creator 4 left and right extruder assemblies showing components like cooling fan, filament feed motor, nozzle, and screws.

 What support and warranty come with the Flashforge Creator 4?